arcadia-unity/Arcadia/USAGE.md

 This will start logging the collisions of an object named "Cube" in the scene.
 Note that Arcadia hooks rename Unity's camel case names to more idiomatic Clojure hyphenated keywords with (`OnCollisionEnter` becomes `:on-collision-enter`).
 Also note that as per [OnCollisionEnter's documentation](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnCollisionEnter.html), the message includes a parameter, so our function takes two arguments: the attached object (`go`, the same as all Arcadia hook functions), and the collision information (`collision`, of type [Collision](https://docs.unity3d.com/ScriptReference/Collision.html)).
 We use interop to extract relevant data and log it.

+##### Hooks, Serialization and Namespaces

+Hooks attached to a GameObject are stored and managed by instances of [ArcadiaBehaviour](https://github.com/arcadia-unity/Arcadia/blob/develop/Components/ArcadiaBehaviour.cs) components.
+The hook functions (or Vars) and their keys are ultimately stored in a persistent hashmap, from which an array is derived for fast iteration.

+When the ArcadiaBehaviour instance is serialized, this hashmap is converted into an [edn](https://github.com/edn-format/edn) string.
+Upon deserialization, any Vars in the hashmap are [interned](https://clojuredocs.org/clojure.core/intern), but their corresponding namespace is not immediately required.
+If a referenced user namespace includes definitions or logic that assume the existence of certain elements in the scene graph, for example, or use methods forbidden during deserialization such as [`UnityEngine.Object/Find`](https://docs.unity3d.com/ScriptReference/GameObject.Find.html), we want to delay loading them.
+The situation is similar to that motivating [`window.onload`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onload) in frontend Javascript.

+The namespace corresponding to a deserialized Var is `required` once for whichever of the following happens first:
+- The [`Awake`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Awake.html) method of the `ArcadiaBehaviour` instance is called.
+- The particular message method of the `ArcadiaBehaviour` instance is called -- ie, for an instance of the derived [`FixedUpdateHook.cs`](https://github.com/arcadia-unity/Arcadia/blob/develop/Components/FixedUpdateHook.cs) class, when the `FixedUpdate` method is first called.

+Remember `require` in Clojure by default will _not_ run the code, including definitions, in a given namespace if that namespace has already been `require`'d.
+It is therefore safe to call `require` multiple times on the same namespace.

 ##### Entry Point

 Clojure developers often look for a "main" function or an "entry point" that they can use to kick off their code.
 Unity does not have such a thing. *All* code at runtime is triggered through Messages, meaning *all code at runtime is triggered by Components attached to GameObjects*.
 If your game logic would benefit from an entry point, you will have to add an empty GameObject to the scene with a `:start` hook associated with the function you want to run at startup.